 Jeff Fowler came to Southern Newspapers in 2004 with a background in marketing and distribution.
 Prior to becoming the publisher of the Seguin Gazette in 2012, he was the circulation director, then the advertising director at the New Braunfels Herald-Zeitung.
 He is very active in the community, serving on the board of directors for the Seguin Chamber of Commerce and Rotary Club, as well as on the Seguin Area Recovery Board, Central Texas Technology Center Board, and New Braunfels Airport Advisory Board.
 Jeff and his wife Elizabeth are active in community theatre, and are avid hikers and Spurs fans.
 They have a son and three daughters, and a house full of furry, feathered, and finned pets.

-The Bay City Tribune is the third-oldest newspaper in Texas.
+The Bay City Tribune is the second-oldest newspaper in Texas.
 Established in Matagorda in 1845, the newspaper moved to Bay City when the location of the county seat was changed in 1894.
 It was published as both a daily and weekly from 1904-1959, when the weekly ceased publication.
 Carey Smith Sr. bought the Tribune in 1919 and owned it until his death in 1937.
 He was succeeded by son Carey Smith Jr., who led the paper until it was bought by Bay City Newspaper Inc. and Southern Newspapers Inc. in 1958.
 The newspaper converted to twice-weekly publication in 2002.
 Major events covered by the paper include several hurricanes and a yellow fever epidemic of the 1870s.

 Baytown's only daily newspaper became known as The Baytown Sun on Aug.
 17, 1949, the year after the consolidation of the three communities of Goose Creek, Pelly and Baytown into one city, according to Baytown historian Buck Young.